Writing test examples

-This page demonstrates how to write test for FunC contracts created in with Blueprint SDK (Sandbox).
+This page demonstrates how to write tests for FunC contracts using the Blueprint SDK (Sandbox).

 message.

-Once a new FunC project is created via npm create ton@latest
+When you create a new FunC project using npm create ton@latest

 import ...